-We have recently hosted a guest post on romantic things to do in Rome and, as usual, I immediately wondered if this amazing city is suitable for a cultural family getaway.
-For recommendations of activities to do in Rome with kids, we have asked fellow travel bloggers to provide us with their best tips.
-These are their top recommendations.
+Initially, we hosted a guest post on romantic things to do in Rome and, as usual, I immediately wondered if this amazing city is suitable for a cultural family getaway.
+For recommendations of activities to do in Rome with kids, we asked fellow travel bloggers to provide us with their best tips.
+Their top recommendations provided the structural backbone of this blog post.

 In order to easily reach all main attractions, your hotel should be centrally located.
 Our personal recommendation from years of planning personalized itineraries for our readers is Charme Spagna Boutique Hotel – an amazing good value for money accommodation that offers two terraces, breakfast and dinner options (you’ll thank me later when you don’t need to worry to feed an exhausted kiddo), as well as elegant, spacious rooms 350 meters away from the Spanish Steps.